Xetnus/osm-finder/README.md

 1. Download this project repository.
         `git clone git@github.com:Xetnus/osm-finder.git`

+2. Install requirements.txt (you might want to create a [venv](https://docs.python.org/3/library/venv.html) first): `pip install -r requirements.txt`

-2. Install paper.js: `npm install paper`
+3. Install paper.js: `npm install paper`

-3. Install python3 if not already installed and run `python3 -m http.server` in project directory.
+4. Run `gunicorn app:app` in project directory to start the app.
 Copy the URL that the command outputs and paste it into a web browser window.

 ## Usage
 Buttons: